 Every customers' job is different.
 Some require large, towable generators while others necessitate small, portable units.
 Others require both.
 But often the need for power is of the moment, so it can be challenging to anticipate the needs of your customer base.
 According to the professionals we spoke to, the trick is in creating an inventory mix which can meet most of the needs most of the time.

 "Having the right mix of equipment is a very important question but it is not the only question," says Joe Atchison, rental manager at Loftin Equipment Rental.
 "Because LEC is in a variety of markets, it's important that the mix of equipment is properly distributed."

-To be more successful to that end, LEC developed data collection and reporting procedures to gauge its current business environment.
+To be more successful to that end, LER developed data collection and reporting procedures to gauge its current business environment.
 Based on the information gathered, directions are established and constantly refined based on myriad factors.
-“One fact is infinitely clear: a single company cannot fill the needs of all customers,” Atchison says.
+"One fact is infinitely clear: a single company cannot fill the needs of all customers," Atchison says.

-Still, choices need to be made, so how does LEC handle it?
-“It’s important to remember that power can always be generated at a higher level than is needed,” Atchison says.
-“But, when there is not enough power to fill the need, that’s obviously a problem.
-Equipment should be purchased that will stretch the gap to be filled.”
+Still, choices need to be made, so how does LER handle it?
+"It's important to remember that power can always be generated at a higher level than is needed," Atchison says.
+"But, when there is not enough power to fill the need, that's obviously a problem.
+Equipment should be purchased that will stretch the gap to be filled."

 He continues, "Let’s say there is a perceived need for 100Kw.
 If 100Kw generators are procured, that is the top of the gap.
 If 150Kw are purchased, the need is satisfied and the gap has been stretched to provide more rental opportunity."